yusufyigitol/CS412_Project/README.md

 ## Overview

 This project was part of the CS412 Machine Learning course and aimed to classify Instagram accounts into categories and predict post interactions.
-Over three rounds, I improved the pipeline by refining feature extraction, testing different machine learning models, and enhancing regression predictions.
+Over three rounds, I improved the pipeline by refining feature extraction, testing different machine learning models, and enhancing classification and regression predictions.

 ---